ibm-cloud-docs/openwhisk/openwhisk_apigateway.md

 ```
 {: pre}

-**Note:** If you ever need to switch regions, you must reconfigure the CLI with both the apihost and authorization key as the authorization key is specific per region.
+**Note:** If you ever need to switch regions, you must reconfigure the CLI with both the API host, and authorization key because the authorization key is specific per region.

-Artifacts (i.e. actions, rules, packages) are also region specific,
-so if you use the same artifact in multiple regions you must deploy it to each desired region.
+Artifacts such as actions, rules, and packages are region-specific.
+So if you use the same artifact in multiple regions you must deploy it to each desired region.

 To be able to use the `wsk api` command, the CLI configuration file `~/.wskprops` needs to contain the Bluemix Access Token.

-To get the access token use the following CLI command:
+To get the access token, use the following CLI command:
 ```
 wsk bluemix login
 ```